 Mike Bromberg (aka Foo’ball) has compiled the official VRMC 13,800-Footers of the Contiguous USA List comprising all peaks in the contiguous U.S. (i.e., those in states other than Hawaii or Alaska) above 13,800 feet which also rise at least 300 feet above any saddle connecting them with a higher summit (updated 2007-09-24).
 After incorporating a few peaks that were inadvertently omitted in the previous version of the list (D’OH!), Foo’ball is still one peak away from finishing atop 14,112' Liberty Cap.

-The 2012 tour included climbs of Mt.
-Gabb and Mt.
-Abbot in California, plus a few Colorado peaks before and afterward.
+The 2013 tour included an attempt on Coxcomb Peak and a climb of Mt.
+Powell in Colorado, plus climbs of Mt.
+Winchell, Gendarme Peak and Picture Puzzle in California, plus a few other Colorado peaks before and afterward.

 Summer 2011 Tour